In the Media

 Sharon Bernstein and Jane Ross cover the graying of the prison population and the ways in which the penal system has begun to provide end-of-life care for those behind bars.
-It includes a brief interview with Fernando Murillo, a 38-year-old who, while serving a sentence of 41 years to life, works with dying prisoners at the 17-bed hospice at the California Department of Corrections Medical Facility.
+It includes a brief interview with Fernando Murillo, a 38-year-old who, while serving a sentence of 41 years to life, works with incarcerated patients at the 17-bed hospice at the California Department of Corrections Medical Facility.

-Marin County Bar Association’s Robert Rosborough explores the urgent need for end-of-life care for the incarcerated.
+Marin County Bar Association’s Robert Rosborough explores the urgent need for end-of-life care for incarcerated people.
 He explains why and how Sandy Fish and Ladybird Morgan co-founded Humane in 2016 >and gives details about how best to support the organization.

 In this article, author Linda Hubbard-Gulker discusses Lisa Deal’s new role as executive director of Humane.
 Lisa speaks about how she became involved with Humane, its mission, and her goals for the future of the organization.